francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Siege of Argot.md

 #### 2.1.5.1 Undead Restoration

-Restores 1 strength per turn.
+Restores 1 strength at the end of the battle.

 #### 2.1.5.2 Shock Troops

-When the unit is at full strength, its combat rating is +3.
+When the unit is at full strength, its combat rating is +2.

 #### 2.1.5.3 Besieger

-When the unit is attacking a fortification, its combat rating is +3.
+When the unit is attacking a fortification, its combat rating is +1.

 #### 2.1.5.4 Berserker

-At the cost of 1 strength, the unit may roll double the amount of dice.
+The unit may roll double the amount of dice, if it subsequently reduces its strength by 1.

 #### 2.1.5.5 Resilient

-Ignores the first hit in combat.
+Ignores the first hit in a battle.

 #### 2.1.5.6 Intimidating

 On the first hit in combat, the enemy must success on a d6+0 morale check versus DC5 or be retreated.

-#### 2.1.5.7 Life Drain

-On a natural 6, the unit restores 1 strength.

-#### 2.1.5.8 Skittish

-If a unit would suffer a hit, it may retreat instead.

-#### 2.1.5.9 Ambusher

-At full strength, the unit rolls double the dice.

 ## 2.2 Block Types
 Blocks can be ground, sea, and air units.